coin-master-free-spins-links-daily/.github/profile/README.md

 Yes, Coin Master is free to download and play.
 However, in-app purchases are available for players who want to accelerate their progress.

 ### **2. How Many Villages Are There in Coin Master?**
-As of December 2024, there are over 400 villages in Coin Master, with new villages added regularly.
+As of today, there are over 400 villages in Coin Master, with new villages added regularly.

 ### **3. Can Coin Master Be Played Offline?**
 No, Coin Master requires an active internet connection to play.